sofiabarragan/website/content/project/css_560/index.md

 You can see a full size copy of the poster [here](https://sofiabarragan.com/media/barragan_ipv_report.pdf)!

-The work presented is actually a subset of a project I'm actively working on.
+The work presented is actually a subset of a project I'm currently working on.
 So, If you'd like to check my results out, stay tuned (until it's published)!